 Explore how to setup an epileptic seizure simulation with the TVB graphical user interface.
 This lesson will show you how to program the epileptor model in the brain network to simulate a epileptic seizure originating in the hippocampus.
 It will also show how to upload and view mouse connectivity data, as well as give a short introduction to the python script interface of TVB.

-Learn how to simulate seizure events and epilepsy in The Virtual Brain.
-We will look at the paper: On the Nature of Seizure Dynamics which describes a new local model called the Epileptor, and apply this same model in The Virtual Brain.
+In this lesson you will learn how to simulate seizure events and epilepsy in The Virtual Brain.
+We will look at the paper On the Nature of Seizure Dynamics, which describes a new local model called the Epileptor, and apply this same model in The Virtual Brain.
 This is part 1 of 2 in a series explaining how to use the Epileptor.
 In this part, we focus on setting up the parameters.

-Tutorial describing the basic search and navigation features of the Allen Developing Mouse Brain Atlas
+The Allen Developing Mouse Brain Atlas is a detailed atlas of gene expression across mouse brain development.
+This tutorial describes the basic search and navigation features of the Allen Developing Mouse Brain Atlas.

-This tutorial demonstrates how to use the differential search feature of the Allen Mouse Brain Atlas to find gene markers for different regions of the brain and to visualize this gene expression in three-dimensional space.
+This tutorial demonstrates how to use the differential search feature of the Allen Mouse Brain Atlas to find gene markers for different regions of the brain, as well as to visualize this gene expression in three-dimensional space.
 Differential search is also available for the Allen Developing Mouse Brain Atlas and the Allen Human Brain Atlas.